Charles Nicoletti: Death

 On March 29, 1977, Nicoletti was shot three times in the back of his head while waiting in his Oldsmobile in the parking lot of the Golden Horns Restaurant in suburban Northlake, Illinois.
 He was brought to the Northlake Community Hospital, where he died six to seven hours later.
+Government prosecutors of Chicago Outift boss Joey Aiuppa told the courts that Aiuppa had personally approved the killing.
+Nicoletti was a strong supporter of Sam Giancana, killed two years earlier.
+It has been hypothesized that Nicoletti's murder may have been fallout from the Giancana murder.
+On the other hand, Nicoletti was to testify before the House Select Committee on Assassinations, indicating that he may have been killed to prevent him from testifying.

 Nicoletti's car was never turned off and consequently overheated and caught on fire, causing initial incorrect press reports that his car was firebombed.
 Nicoletti was due to testify before the House Select Committee on Assassinations at the time of his death.
 George de Mohrenschildt was likewise scheduled to testify before that committee and died on the same day.

 According to Roemer, Chicago mob assassin Harry Aleman is the suspected hitman.

 Nicoletti is buried at Mount Carmel Cemetery in Hillside, Illinois.

+Dermot Mulroney plays Nicoletti in the movie November 1963 (2026).